---

 Name this node `endpoint` and select `Run`.

 Now, publish the Pipe by selecting `Create API Endpoint` and selecting the `endpoint` Node.
-Congratulations!
-You have a published API Endpoint.
+You now have a published Endpoint.

-Publishing the API Endpoint takes you to the API Endpoint overview page.
+Publishing the Endpoint takes you to the Endpoint overview page.

 Scroll down to the `Output` section and select the `Charts` tab.